-- prevents changes being made to your Kraken account settings, and
+- Prevents changes being made to your Kraken account.

-You will also be notified via email of any attempted unlock of the GSL on your account, so you can take appropriate action to secure your account in the event of a compromise.
+You will also be notified via email of any attempted unlock of the GSL on your account.
+Depending on your settings, a GSL unlock without a Master Key takes a minimum of 24 hours (or up to 30 days).
+This gives you time to take action in the event of a compromise.

 Who should use the Global Settings Lock?

 Since the entire purpose of the GSL is to prevent account changes, the GSL should be enabled once you have finished setting up, verifying, and customising your account.